amosjerbi/demo/README.md

 - `romnix.p8.png` - Pico-8 cartridge file
 - `romnix.p8.png.zip` - Compressed cartridge

+## Important Disclaimer

+This tool is designed for downloading legally obtained files only.
+Users are solely responsible for ensuring they have the legal right to download and possess any files obtained through this software.

 ## License

 Free to use for personal retro gaming purposes.
+Use at your own risk and in compliance with applicable laws.